Ladies’ Weekend

 Friends Weekend Rappahannock

-Life is filled with so many commitments: family, work, errands, pets, and more.
 When was the last time you were able to get away and spend quality time with your closest girlfriends?
-Why not give them a call, pick a date, and get ready for the trip of a lifetime in the heart of Virginia’s Piedmont – Rappahannock County!
-There’s no need to go far from home to escape the everyday stress of job and family.
-In just 60 short miles, you can slip away from DC to the trendy and quaint villages of Rappahannock County, home to world renowned restaurants, shops, and wineries.
+Why not give them a call, pick a weekend, and get ready for a great time in the heart of Virginia’s Piedmont – Rappahannock County!
+Slip away to the trendy and quaint villages of Rappahannock County, home to world renowned restaurants, shops, art galleries, and wineries.
 Boutiques and specialty shops are 100% locally owned and operated, making Rappahannock a virtual cornucopia of original styles and tastes.
 Stroll through the villages and discover some true treasures.

-Whether you’re visiting for a weekend or a week, a Rappahannock girls’ trip is the perfect chance to kick back, relax (or go wild!), and catch up with your favorite ladies.
-Rappahannock is great for relaxing, shopping, and pretending you never have to go back to your real life – the perfect spot for a girls’ weekend getaway!
+A Rappahannock girls’ trip is the perfect chance to kick back, relax, and catch up with your favorite ladies.
+Rappahannock is the perfect spot for a weekend getaway!

 Friday